FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 How risky is factoring?

-Factoring carries some risk, mainly if you opt for recourse factoring, where you’re responsible for repaying the factor if your client doesn’t pay the invoice.
-However, non-recourse factoring eliminates this risk, as the factoring company assumes the responsibility of client non-payment.
+Factoring carries some risk, mainly if you opt for recourse factoring.
+Recourse factoring is when you’re responsible for repaying the factor if your client doesn’t pay the invoice.
+However, non-recourse factoring eliminates this risk.
+This is because the factoring company assumes the responsibility of client non-payment.

 What is a good factoring rate in trucking?